-An agent can send traps to up to five managers.
-For each manager you need to define the manager IP address and trap receiving port along with enabling the sending to that manager.
+You can configure the device's SNMP agent to send traps to up to five managers in the SNMP Trap Destinations table.
+For each manager you need to define the manager IP address or FQDN (hostname) and trap receiving port along with enabling the sending to that manager.
 You can also associate a trap destination with a specific SNMPv3 USM user.
 Traps are sent to this trap destination using the SNMPv3 format and the authentication and privacy protocol configured for that user.